Vikas-vgithub/Vikas-vgithub/README.md

 ###

-<p align="left">My name is Vikas Verma and I'm a passionate Full Stack Developer with a on-hand experience of around 18 months.</p>
+<p align="left">My name is Vikas Verma and I'm a passionate Full Stack Developer with in-hand experience of around 18 months.</p>

 ###